 Kingham Cottages are located in the heart of Kingham village.
 Kingham is the quintessential English village chosen by Country Life as England’s favourite village.
-It has a thriving community and two excellent pubs, The Kingham Plough and The Wild Rabbit as well as a hotel, the Kingham Mill Hotel; all three do excellent food within walking distance of Kingham Cottages.
+It has a thriving community and two award winning pubs, The Kingham Plough and The Wild Rabbit.
 With Daylesford Organic farm shop and café a 20-minute walk away you can eat each tasty meal of the day in a different location without ever jumping into the car.

 Kingham is set in the glorious Cotswold countryside between Chipping Norton, Stow-on-the-Wold and Burford.
 With a population of about 1000 it has a high achieving primary school, excellent village shop with post office and many clubs and organisations, some of which Delphie and Chris are involved in.
 In fact Delphie has cooked meals for the Kingham Lunch club for over 25 years.